himarley/microservice-prototype/README.md

 # microservice-prototype

 Project to build a proof of concept for a local development environment.
-Integrates localstack and serverless so that developers can seamlessly
+Integrates localstack and serverless so that developers can seamlessly deploy services to AWS or run locally via localstack.

-- devops - full local environment with ability to seed databases -
+Tools in use:

+- serverless 2.x
+- serverless-localstack to enable simple integration: https://github.com/localstack/serverless-localstack
+- localstack:
 ## setup/ test

 1. to start local stack: `cd src/resources/local-stack; docker-compose up`